Hutchinson Surname Meaning, History & Origin

 New England.
 William and Anne Hutchinson who came with their family from Lincolnshire in 1634 were important figures in the early development of the Massachusetts Bay Colony.
 Anne’s strong religious convictions proved to be at odds with the established Puritan clergy there and she and William departed in 1638 to form a new settlement in what would become Rhode Island.

+Another New England immigrant, Richard Hutchinson from Nottinghamshire, also arrived in 1634 and made his home in Salem, Massachusetts.
 His son Joseph was one of the principal prosecutors of the Salem witch trials.
 The Hutchinsons remained in Salem until 1734 and the main line then settled in Milford, New Hampshire.

 - one line through Samuel Hutchinson moved in the 1760’s to

 - while another later line out of Massachusetts led to Benjamin Hutchinson, a grain speculator and banker in Chicago in the 1870’s.
 His son Charles helped found the Art Institute of Chicago in the early 1900’s.